Third Czechoslovak Republic: 1948

 In January 1948, the communist-controlled Ministry of Interior proceeded to purge the Czechoslovak security forces, substituting noncommunists with communists.
 Simultaneously, the KSČ began agitating for increased nationalisation and for a new land reform limiting landholdings to fifty hectares.

 A cabinet crisis precipitated the February coup.
 Backed by all non-communist parties, the National Social ministers said that the communists were using the Ministry of Interior's police and security forces to suppress non-communists, and demanded a halt to this.
 Prime Minister Gottwald, however, repeatedly forestalled discussion of the police issue.
 On 21 February, National Socialists resigned from the cabinet in protest.
 The Catholic People's Party and the Slovak Democratic Party followed suit.

 The twelve noncommunist ministers resigned, in part, to induce Beneš to call for early elections.
 Communist losses were anticipated owing to popular disapproval of recent KSČ tactics.
 A January poll indicated a 10-percent decline in Communist electoral support.
 Yet the Czechoslovak National Socialists made their move without adequate coordination with Beneš.
 The democratic parties, in addition, made no effort to rally popular support.

 The non-Communists believed that Beneš would refuse to accept their resignations and keep them in a caretaker government, which would presumably force Gottwald to either back down or resign.
 Beneš initially refused to accept the resignations and declared that no government could be formed without non-Communist ministers.
-However, in the days that followed, he shunned the non-Communist ministers to avoid accusation of collusion.
+However, in the days that followed, he shunned the non-Communist ministers to avoid accusations of collusion.
 The Czechoslovak Army remained neutral.

 In the meantime, the KSČ garnered its forces.
 The communist-controlled Ministry of Interior deployed police regiments to sensitive areas and equipped a workers' militia.
 The communist-controlled Ministry of Information refused broadcasting time to noncommunist officials.
 Ministries held by noncommunist parties were secured by communist "action committees."
 The action committees also purged all governmental and political party organs of unreliable elements.
 Gottwald threatened to call a general strike unless Beneš appointed a new, Communist-dominated government.